AndrMenezes/si2017/README.md

 ## Summary
-In this project I studied the three approach to obtain bias-corrected maximum likelihood estimates for the parameters of any probability distribution.
+In this project I studied three approach to obtain bias-corrected maximum likelihood estimates for the parameters of any probability distribution.
-We also introduce the `mle.tools` package which can be used to computes the expected/observed Fisher information and the bias corrected estimates for the parameters of any probability distribution.
+We also introduce the [`mle.tools`](https://cran.r-project.org/web/packages/mle.tools/index.html) package which can be used to computes the expected/observed Fisher information and the bias corrected estimates for the parameters of any probability distribution.

 It should be point out that several articles were producing during this project.
 They can be found [here](https://www.researchgate.net/profile/Andre_Menezes2).

 ***
 > [Report](https://github.com/AndrMenezes/si2017/raw/master/README.md)